Would You Like to Host an Angelic Organics Wellness Delivery Site for Your Greater Community?

 Angelic Organics encourages you to consider hosting a Community Wellness Farm Share Delivery Site.
-The Community Wellness Site will be located on your premises, and will receive weekly deliveries of fresh, organic vegetables from Angelic Organics from early July until late Fall.
+The Community Wellness Site will be located on your premises, and will receive weekly deliveries of fresh, organic vegetables from Angelic Organics from mid-June until late Fall.
 The distribution of the farm shares will be monitored to ensure that each farm share member receives the correct labeled box of vegetables customized to his or her preferences.

 It is a privilege to be of service…to encourage people to support locally grown organic vegetables.